PHOTOGRAPHY & WRITING

 THE LANDSCAPE OF HOME

-During my second visit, after a week on the coast, I drove to Gothenburg to walk around.
+During my second visit, after a few weeks on the coast, I drove to Gothenburg to walk around.
 I strolled up and down the Avenue, amazed that I had once called a city with such quaint, colorful old buildings home.
 Occasionally I would pass a street corner, building, or plaza and suddenly stop, overcome by a conviction that I had stepped into a memory I couldn’t retrieve.
 Or I would vaguely recall homes and hangouts, but not know where these buildings and boulders were, nor fully trust the hazy images that I conjured up of them.
-Soon I started to feel a compelling need to relocate each place I recalled, to know for sure that I had truly lived the life I remembered.
+Soon I started to feel a compelling need to relocate each place I recalled.

 One day during my third visit to the cottage, I searched for the house that my family had rented for nine months at the bottom of a steep street on the southern outskirts of the city.
 What drew me in memory wasn’t mainly the house, but recollections of a boulder on a rocky ridge above.
 At moments I could nearly feel the rock firm under my soles, the breeze slipping across my face.
 My family rarely spoke of the past and I didn’t want to ask my parents or Camilla if they recalled the name of the street.
 Instead, I searched a city map for the names of neighborhoods that struck a chord and drove around hoping to recognize a street or building.
 In over an hour of driving, I didn’t see any familiar landmarks.
 But eventually I recalled that when walking to and from school I had crossed a large road that led toward the city, which only a few roads on my map did from the southern outskirts.
 I drove back toward the city until I located one of them, turned around, and when I continued to not recognize any buildings or cross streets got off the road to check the map again.